pittcsc/Documents/Constitution.md

 ## XXV) By-Laws

-Pitt CSC officers must be present at the majority of Pitt CSC meetings and participate in at least one event (zero to offer, CSCHacks, SteelHacks, etc...) +[ATTENDANCE_CLAUSE]
+Pitt CSC officers must be present at the majority of Pitt CSC meetings and participate in at least one event (zero to offer, CSCHacks, SteelHacks, etc...)

 The President, Vice President, and Business Manager may choose to swap their roles at any time.
-Changes must be reported to SORC. +[SWAP_CLAUSE]
+Changes must be reported to SORC.

 ## XXVI) Amendments

-Amendments to this Constitution may be presented by any active club member.
-For approval, an amendment must receive a 5/7 majority vote of approval from the board.
-Amendments must be voted on at the next upcoming meeting from when they are presented, but their implementation, if successful, may be differed to the next semester or academic year.
-Amendments cannot be passed when there is a vacancy. +[NEW_AMENDMENT_CLAUSE]
+Amendments to this Constitution may be submitted by any active club member.
+For approval, an amendment must receive a two thirds majority vote of approval from the board.
+Amendments must be voted on at the next upcoming meeting from when they are submitted, but their implementation, if successful, may be deferred to the next semester or academic year.
+Amendments cannot be passed when there is a vacancy.

 All constitution additions, revisions and deletions must be reported to the SORC.